rohit-dsouza/algorithmic-trading-pyspark/README.md

-# algorithmic-trading-pyspark
+# Algorithmic Trading
-Algorithmic trading project using Pyspark
+Algorithmic trading project using Pyspark and sentiment analysis